redFrik/udk10-Embedded_Systems/udk131212/README.md

 //--extra2
 ----------
-To connect a light sensor or some other sensor with varying resistance, you need an additional resistor to create a voltage divider.
+To connect a light sensor or some other sensor with varying resistance (like temperature, flex and fsr), you'll need an additional resistor to create a [voltage divider](https://learn.sparkfun.com/tutorials/voltage-dividers/applications).
 This extra resistor acts like a balance to the light sensor and should have roughly the same value as the sensor.
 10Kohm is a good standard value to start with.
 See this picture on how to connect it.

 ![simple_analog_read2](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131212/simple_analog_read2.jpg)